 Component-Based Warranties

-Some products have different warranty periods for different components.
+Some items have different warranty periods for different components.
 For example, EGO Power+ tools offer:

 Batteries & Chargers: 3 years full coverage